AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/set-up-organizations.md

 Learn how global administrators can manage the organization's hierarchy in the Global Admin Console.

-After you gain [access to the [!DNL Global Admin Console]](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration#request-access-to-the-global-admin-console), you can create new organizations, add existing organizations to the hierarchy, delete organizations, and change a parent organization.
-Go here to [sign in to the Global Admin Console](https://global-admin-console.adobe.com/)
+After you gain [access to the Global Admin Console](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration#request-access-to-the-global-admin-console), you can create new organizations, add existing organizations to the hierarchy, delete organizations, and change a parent organization.
+Go here to [sign in to the Global Admin Console](https://global-admin-console.adobe.com/).

 An organization is a structure used to manage Adobe products and users.
-The [[!DNL Adobe Admin Console]](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-admin-console/admin-console-overview) lets administrators manage the deployment and configuration of products and users in their organization.
-The [[!DNL Global Admin Console]](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration) lets global administrators create, manage, and delete multiple orgs.
+The [Adobe Admin Console](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-admin-console/admin-console-overview) lets administrators manage the deployment and configuration of products and users in their organization.
+The [Global Admin Console](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration) lets global administrators create, manage, and delete multiple orgs.

 ## Create a child organization